Jeffry C. Davis, Ph.D.

 Dr. Jeffry C. Davis serves as the IDS program director and advisor.
 In addition to advising, mentoring, and coaching IDS students, Dr. Davis teaches the IDS Senior Seminar, which serves as a capstone to the major.
 As the author of one of the core texts of the IDS program, Interdisciplinary Inclinations: Introductory Reflections for Students Integrating Liberal Arts and Christian Faith, Dr. Davis has shaped the IDS program to integrate substantive academic inquiry with spiritual and vocational reflection.
 In 2018, Dr. Davis launched the annual competitive Interdisciplinary Liberal Arts Honors Symposium, which welcomes select students from CCCU colleges to engage in a week-long intensive program of interdisciplinary inquiry at Wheaton College.

 Dr. Davis is the Assistant Editor for the Journal of Interdisciplinary Studies, the scholarly publication of the Institute of Interdisciplinary Research.
-He has published articles in several peer-reviewed interdisciplinary journals, including the following: Expositions: Interdisciplinary Studies in the Humanities; the Journal of Interdisciplinary Studies; Pedagogy: Critical Approaches to Teaching Literature, Language, Composition, and Culture; Providence: A Quarterly Journal of Interdisciplinary Writings from a Judeo-Christian Perspective; Synergy; and Touchstone: A Journal of Mere Christianity.
+He has published articles in several peer-reviewed interdisciplinary journals, including Expositions: Interdisciplinary Studies in the Humanities; the Journal of Interdisciplinary Studies; Pedagogy: Critical Approaches to Teaching Literature, Language, Composition, and Culture; Providence: A Quarterly Journal of Interdisciplinary Writings from a Judeo-Christian Perspective; Synergy; and Touchstone: A Journal of Mere Christianity.

 Robert C. Bishop, Ph.D.

 IDS Faculty Member